Joules to Kilowatts Converter

 Power (kW)

-Kilowatts (kW) represent the rate of energy transfer or conversion.
-It indicates how much energy is used per unit of time.
+Kilowatts (kW) represent the rate of energy transfer or conversion, indicating how much energy is used per unit of time.

 Joules to Kilowatts Conversion Table